Our Lady of Mount Carmel: History

 The Carmelites were the only religious order whose origins lie in the Crusader States.
 In the 13th century, some of its people migrated west to England, setting up a chapter and being documented there about 1241–1242.
 A tradition first attested to in the late 14th century says that Simon Stock, believed to be an early English prior general of the Carmelite order soon after its migration to England, had a vision of the Blessed Virgin Mary in which she gave him the Brown scapular.
 This formed part of the Carmelite habit after 1287.
 In Stock's vision, Mary promised that those who died wearing the scapular would be saved.
 This is a devotional sacramental signifying the wearer's consecration to Mary and affiliation with the Carmelite order.
 It symbolizes her special protection and calls the wearers to consecrate themselves to her in a special way.

-In 1642, the Carmelite friar John Cheron named published a document which he said was a 13th-century letter written by Simon Stock's secretary, Peter Swanington.
+In 1642, the Carmelite friar John Cheron published a document which he said was a 13th-century letter written by Simon Stock's secretary, Peter Swanington.
 Since the early 20th century, historians have concluded that this letter was forged, likely by Cheron himself.

 But Stock's vision was long embraced by many promoters of the scapular devotion.
 The forged Swanington letter claimed that 16 July 1251 was the date of the vision (16 July being the date of the Feast of Our Lady of Mount Carmel), which led for centuries to a strong association between this feast day and the scapular devotion.
 Based on available historical documentation, the liturgical feast of Our Lady of Mount Carmel did not originally have a specific association with the Brown scapular or the tradition of Stock's vision of the Blessed Virgin Mary.
 This tradition grew gradually, as did the liturgical cult of Saint Simon.
 The latter has been documented in Bordeaux, where Stock died, from the year 1435; in Ireland and England, from 1458; and in the rest of the order, from 1564.
 Historians have long questioned whether Stock had the vision of Mary and the scapular.
 Although Simon Stock was never officially canonized, his feast day was celebrated in the church.
 The Carmelite convent of Aylesford, England, was restored and a relic of Saint Simon Stock was placed there in 1951.
 The saint's feast is celebrated in the places dedicated to him.

 Also associated with Our Lady of Carmel was a papal bull saying that there was a Sabbatine privilege associated with devotion to the saint; that is, until the late 1970s, the Catholic liturgy for that day mentioned the scapular devotion.
 Vatican II resorted to scrutiny of the Feast of Our Lady of Mount Carmel, as well as that of Simon Stock, because of the historical uncertainties about the origins.
 The liturgies were revised and, in the 21st century, neither, even in the Carmelite proper, makes reference to the scapular.